Nelson Asofa-Solomona: 2014

 In 2014, Asofa-Solomona played for the Melbourne Storm's NYC team.
 On 2 September, he was named at second-row in the 2014 NYC Team of the Year.
-On 18 October, he played for the Junior Kiwis against the Junior Kangaroos at second-row in the Kiwis' 15-14 win at Mount Smart Stadium.
+On 18 October, he played for the Junior Kiwis against the Junior Kangaroos at second-row in the Kiwis' 15–14 win at Mount Smart Stadium.

 2015

 In 2015, Asofa-Solomona graduated to Melbourne's Queensland Cup team, Sunshine Coast Falcons.
-In Round 8 of the 2015 NRL season, he made his NRL debut for the Melbourne Storm against the Manly-Warringah Sea Eagles, playing off the interchange bench in the Storms' 12-10 loss at AAMI Park.
-On 2 May, he again played for the Junior Kiwis against the Junior Kangaroos, playing at prop in the Kiwis' 22-20 loss at Cbus Super Stadium.
-In Round 20 against the St George Illawarra Dragons, he scored his first NRL career try i in Melbourne's 22-4 win at McLean Park.
+In Round 8 of the 2015 NRL season, he made his NRL debut for the Melbourne Storm against the Manly-Warringah Sea Eagles, playing off the interchange bench in the Storms' 12–10 loss at AAMI Park.
+On 2 May, he again played for the Junior Kiwis against the Junior Kangaroos, playing at prop in the Kiwis' 22–20 loss at Cbus Super Stadium.
+In Round 20 against the St George Illawarra Dragons, he scored his first NRL career try in Melbourne's 22–4 win at McLean Park.
 He finished off his debut year in the NRL having played in 12 matches and scoring one try.